Daman Airport: History

 TAIP (Portuguese India Airlines) commenced operations to Daman on 29 August 1955.
-TAIP linked Daman with Goa, Diu and Karachi until December 1961, when Daman was liberated by the Indian Armed Forces, with TAIP ceasing operations.
+TAIP linked Daman with Goa, Diu and Karachi until December 1961, when Daman was taken by the Indian Armed Forces, with TAIP ceasing operations.

 The Indian Coast Guard deployed its first Dornier Squadron at Daman in January 1987 followed by its first full-fledged Air Station in October 1987.

 Structure

 Daman Airport has two intersecting asphalt runways.

 The main runway 03/21 is 5910 ft (1801 m) long and 45 m wide while the secondary runway 10/28 is 3284 ft (1001 m) long and 25 m wide.
 The airport is equipped with Airport Surveillance Radar (ASR), Precision Approach Path Indicator (PAPI), Doppler Very High Frequency Omnidirectional Radio Range (DVOR) – Distance Measuring Equipment (DME) and Non-Directional Beacon (NDB), as navigation aids.

 Indian Coast Guard Air Station

 The station has two squadrons under its administrative and operational control.